gwtpraveen/base-apparel-comming-soon-page/README.md

-# Frontend Mentor - Profile card component solution
+# Frontend Mentor -  Base Apparel coming soon page solution

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.